-- The penalty will automatically be imposed monthly until the taxpayer remedies the non-compliance - At present this penalty is only leviable if a taxpayer has more than one year's tax return outstanding - Late payment of PAYE and provisional tax attracts a penalty of 10% of the amount due - Late submission of the PAYE reconciliation attracts a penalty of 10% of the PAYE deducted for the tax year.
+- The penalty will automatically be imposed monthly until the taxpayer remedies the non-compliance - At present the penalty is only payable if a taxpayer is a natural person who has more than one year's tax returns outstanding - Non-compliance that will attract administrative penalties, once an effective date has been gazetted, include the failure to: - meet registration requirements such as failing to register or not registering timeously or not supplying supporting documents - inform SARS of a change of address, banking details or representative taxpaver - submit a return timeously or failure to sign the return - retain records for the prescribed period and in the prescribed format - provide information requested or co-operate with a field audit - Late payment of PAYE, provisional tax and VAT attracts a penalty of 10%. of the amount due - Late submission of the PAYE reconciliation attracts a penalty of 10% of the PAYE deducted for the tax year.

-SUSPENSION

-OF PAYMENT
+SUSPENSION OF PAYMENT